chris-cozy/TruckerApp/README.md

 # Introduction
 This is the readme file for our Good Driver Program!
-The site can be reached at https://team21.cpsc4911.com/
+The site can be reached at https://team21.cpsc4911.com/ It is a web application with the purpose of being a platform for drivers to earn rewards through sponsorship.

 # Tech Stack
-Automated Testing - Selenium
+Front-End - HTML/CSS, Javascript
+Back-End - Node.js, Express, Javascript

 # Login Informaton
-Login by selecting your user type from the homepage, then completing the sign-in process via AWS Cognito.
+Login by selecting your user type from the homepage, then completing the sign-in process via AWS Cognito Hosted UI.
 To log in as one of our admin users, login with username Team21-DummyAdmin and password Test123!

 # Catalog Information
-We used Ebay as our catalog API.
+Ebay is our catalog API.

-# Database Schema Information
-Our database schema information can be found in ____(fill this in once we upload it)_____.

-# Practice Commits
-Christopher Sanders - This is my first commit.
-Sam Sprenkle - This is my first commit.
-Jordan Towery - This is my first commit.
-Kyle Kissane - This is my first commit.
-Yuna Zhao - This is my first commit.

-# EC2 SSH Command
-ssh -i C:\Users\cjsan\Documents\TruckerSystem\Team21-Key.pem ubuntu@54.87.82.227
+# Running the Web Application
-Before running application, need to get temporary access from the cors demo server at:
+Before running application, request temporary access from the cors demo server at:
         https://cors-anywhere.herokuapp.com

+Then ssh into the EC2 instance using the command: ssh -i C:\path-to-key\Team21-Key.pem ubuntu@54.87.82.227

+Example:
+C:\Users\cjsan\Documents\TruckerSystem\Team21-Key.pem ubuntu@54.87.82.227

+After the ssh is complete, navigate to:
+ ~/F22-Team21-Sprenkle.Zhao.Sanders.Kissane.Towery/Program/server-side

+Run the command:
+node server.js

+The back-end server is now online and the web application can be accessed.

 # Testing credentials
+Driver Account:
 test_driver
 !Password1

+Sponsor Account:
 test_sponsor
 !Password1